Is Marriage Counseling Right to Go through?

 Outcome of Marriage Counseling

-To getting to the bottom of the problem, means acceptance to understand how complex the situation is for being in a relationship, always without being judgmental and trustworthy.
+Getting to the bottom of the problem means acceptance to understand how complex the situation is for being in a relationship, always without being judgmental and trustworthy.
 If neither of you would move the boat the relationship would eventually drift away in the storm.

 Three motivational words to govern sustained effort in the relationship: